 They are used to lead users to a specific page on your site and can be displayed depending on your targeted device and your ad rank.
-We use sitelinks to serve multiple purposes for our clients, for example:
+At Summon, we use sitelinks to serve multiple purposes for our clients, for example:

 - Promoting a product or product category.